Zhiyao0223/Hotel-Management-System/README.md

 # Hotel-Management-System

-This is a hotel management system that helps hotel owners and managers keep track of their guests, reservations, and room availability.
+This is a hotel management system that helps hotel managers and staff to keep track of their guests, reservations, and room availability.

+Text file is used as a medium to store data.

 Features:
 - Add and edit guest information